Bob Everett Memorial Award Winners

 - Also see the PNNA memorial page.

-- We regret to announce the death in September 2018 of longtime PNNA Honorary Life Member and former editor Del Cushing.
-See the president’s message in the 4th Q 2018 issue of The Nor’wester for more details.
+- Longtime PNNA Honorary Life Member and former editor Del Cushing died in September 2018.
+See the president’s message in the 4th Q 2018 issue of The Nor’wester.